Graceland (album): Music

-Graceland features an eclectic mixture of musical styles including pop, a cappella, zydeco, isicathamiya, rock, and mbaqanga.
+Graceland incorporates genres including pop, rock, a cappella, zydeco, isicathamiya and mbaqanga.
 Mbaqanga, or "township jive", originated as the street music of Soweto, South Africa.
-The album was strongly influenced by the earlier work of South African musicians Johnny Clegg and Sipho Mchunu, and their band Juluka's Zulu-Western pop crossover music.
+The album was influenced by the work of the South African musicians Johnny Clegg and Sipho Mchunu, and their band Juluka's Zulu-Western pop crossover music.
 Juluka was South Africa's first integrated pop band.
-Simon includes thanks to Clegg, Juluka, and Juluka's producer Hilton Rosenthal in the "Special Thanks" citation in Graceland liner notes.
+Simon includes thanks to Clegg, Juluka, and Juluka's producer Hilton Rosenthal in the liner notes.
 He included American "roots" influences with tracks featuring zydeco musicians such as Rockin' Dopsie and Tex-Mex musicians.

-The album alternates between playful and more serious songs.
+Graceland alternates between playful and more serious songs.
 Simon thought of it as like a play: "As in a play, the mood should keep changing.
 A serious song may lead into an abstract song, which may be followed by a humorous song."
 On many songs, Simon and Halee employ a Synclavier to "enhance" the acoustic instruments, creating an electronic "shadow".

-"The Boy in the Bubble" is a collaboration with Lesotho-based Tao Ea Matsekha.
-"Graceland" features the playing of bassist Bakithi Kumalo and guitarist Ray Phiri.
-Simon remarks on the album's original liner notes that it reminded him of American country music, and wrote: "After the recording session, Ray told me that he'd used a relative minor chord—something not often heard in South African music—because he said he thought it was more like the chord changes he'd heard in my music."
-Steel guitarist Demola Adepoju contributed to the track some months after its completion.
-"I Know What I Know" is based on music from an album by General M.D.
-Shirinda and the Gaza Sisters.
+"The Boy in the Bubble" is a collaboration with the Lesotho group Tau Ea Matsekha.
+"Graceland" features the bassist Bakithi Kumalo and the guitarist Ray Phiri.
+Simon wrote in the original liner notes that it reminded him of American country music, and wrote: "After the recording session, Ray told me that he'd used a relative minor chord—something not often heard in South African music—because he said he thought it was more like the chord changes he'd heard in my music."
+The steel guitarist Demola Adepoju contributed to the track some months after its completion.
+"I Know What I Know" is based on music from an album by General M. D. Shirinda and the Gaza Sisters.
 Simon was attracted to their work due to the unusual style of guitar playing, as well as the "distinctive sound" of the women's voices.
 "Gumboots" is a re-recording (with additional saxophone solos) of the song with which Simon first found himself enamored from the cassette tape that spawned Graceland.

 Joseph Shabalala also contributed to "Diamonds on the Soles of Her Shoes", with Ladysmith Black Mambazo and the Senegalese singer-percussionist Youssou N'Dour.
 It was recorded a week following their appearance on Saturday Night Live.
 The pennywhistle solo featured on "You Can Call Me Al" was performed by Morris Goldberg, a white South African living in New York.
 "Homeless" was written jointly by Simon and Shabalala, the lead singer of Ladysmith Black Mambazo, to a melody from a traditional Zulu wedding song.
 In the song "Under African Skies", "the figure of Joseph becomes the dual image of a dispossessed African black man and the New Testament Joseph."
 For the song, Simon sent Shabalala a cassette demo, and the two later met at Abbey Road Studios in London, where the rest of the song was completed.
 "Crazy Love" features music from Stimela, Phiri's group that was very successful in South Africa.